avm2108/intrepid-swe6733/README.md

     No blockers

 **Edward Jesinsky III**
   What was done

   - Secure database

   - Building the schema

   What to do

    - Continue building the schema

-   - set-up the crud end points to be used for the API No blockers
+   - Set-up the CRUD end points to be used for the API

+  No blockers

 **Justin Hall**

   What was done

   - Research how to implement the UI for the registration page

   What to be done

   - Continue with research on React and implement the changes necessary

   No blockers

  **Arbern Lim**
  What was done